 Chipped Tooth Towson, MD

 Enamel is the outer layer of your teeth.
 It provides a durable shield and protects your teeth from decay and bacteria.
 Your tooth enamel is one of the strongest substances in your body.
-However, it does have limits and can be chipped if enough pressure is applied.
-Once you chip your tooth, it does not grow back.
-Dr. Keith Boenning and Dr. Nate Dancykier are expert general dentists that offer several treatments to fix a chipped tooth in Towson, MD.
+However, it does have limits and can break with enough pressure.

 Treatment for Chipped Tooth in Towson, Maryland